theochem/horton/doc/user_postproc_espfit.rst

 where one new option, ``--wnear``, is used.
 This option takes at least one argument.
 One such argument must be present for every element in the system for which a pseudo potential is used.
 The parameter ``Z1`` is the atomic number.
-The parameter ``r1`` is the radius of the core region that one would like to exclude.
+The parameter ``r1`` is the radius of the core region that you would like to exclude.
 The parameter ``gamma1`` determines how quickly the weight factor for elements ``Z1`` switches from 0 (inside a sphere with radius ``r1``) to 1 (outside a sphere with radius ``r1``).
 Both ``r1`` and ``gamma1`` must be given